LostInBrittany/ionic-angular-beers/step-03/README.md

 ## Summary

 In this step we have used Ionic CSS classes to make the list prettier and more ergonomic.
-In next step, [step 4](../step-04), we are replacing these CSS classes with Ionic element, full fledged components (or directives, using Angular terminology).
+In next step, [step 4](../step-04), we are replacing these CSS classes with Ionic AngularJS Extensions, full fledged components (or directives, using Angular terminology).